Code-Screen/Code-Screen.github.io/docs/templates.md

   <img style="max-width: 60%;" src="templates.png" alt="Test Choice"/>
 </figure>

+**Note** that you will not have access to the Emails section on CodeScreen unless you are an admin user.
+If you are not an admin, please contact one of the admin users in your organization, and they will be able to make you an admin.

 Each email type has a default template associated with it, and you can view these by clicking `Show default` beside each type.

 To edit an email template, click `Edit`.
 You can then edit the default `HTML` to include your own branding and wording.